 3. Nigami Firefly Festival, Niigata

-The Firefly Festival is held in the nearby town of Nigami from June 10, and the route out of town can become very busy in the evenings during this time.
+The Firefly Festival is held in the nearby town of Nigami from around June 6, and the route out of town can become very busy in the evenings during this time, especially over the weekend.
 Due to the remote location, your best option for accessing the viewing area is by car, where a special viewing platform is set up for drivers.
 This also helps to reduce light pollution from car headlights for other viewers.

 - WHERE & WHEN: Oshima Ward, Nigami, Joetsu City, Niigata prefecture.
 The Firefly viewing station parking lot can be found here.
 The best time for viewing is between 7:30 and 8:30 PM